queekusme/cipher/README.md

 ...
 ```

-This is then shuffled to provide a key. this creates "(symbol count)^1 factorial" possible keys which is quite big imho haha
+This is then shuffled to provide a key.
+This creates "(symbol count)^2 factorial" possible keys which is quite big imho haha

 ## Encoding
 To encode a string the string is split into vectors so Hello World would be: